 4. Buy with Intention

-If the answer is no, walk away.
+If the answer is no, leave it alone.

 5. Simplify Your Schedule